 Dishwasher - Sanitization Cycle

-How the Sanitization Cycle Works (also called the Sani-Wash, Sanitize, or Anti-Bacteria cycle):
+Using the Sanitization Cycle (Also Called the Sani-Wash, Sanitize, or Anti-Bacteria Cycle)

 • When the sanitation process is successfully completed, the Sanitized Light will illuminate or a Cycle Sanitized message will display.